StackStorm/st2docs/docs/source/reference/ha.rst

 st2actionrunner
 ^^^^^^^^^^^^^^^
-All ActionExecutions are handled for execution by ``st2actionrunner``.
-It manages the full life-cycle of an execution from scheduling to one of the terminal states.
+All ActionExecutions are handled by ``st2actionrunner``.
+Once an execution is scheduled ``st2actionrunner`` handles the life-cycle of an execution to one of the terminal states.

 Multiple ``st2actionrunner`` processes can run in active-active with only connections to MongoDB and RabbitMQ.
 Work gets naturally distributed across runners via RabbitMQ.
 Adding more